 It well understood that in tough economic times, employers, not employees, carry the higher financial risk.
-They must do everything they can to ride out the tide without job layoffs.
+They must do everything they can to ride the tide without job layoffs.
 Sometimes, businesses have valid reasons for reducing payroll.
-And the law permits them the ability to make strategic decisions to restructure and make temporary or permanent changes to their workforce.
-The rules for doing so are clearly stipulated in the Employment Standards Act.
+And the law permits them to make strategic decisions to restructure and make temporary or permanent changes to their workforce.
+However, the rules and parameters for doing so are specific and clearly stipulated by law.

-Mass job losses make headline news.
-Sometimes, very large employers undergo closures, restructuring or staff reductions.
+Mass job losses make headline news especially when large employers undergo closures, restructuring or staff reductions.
 When reporting these unfortunate stories, news organizations tend to use the terms layoff and termination interchangeably.
 Yet in fact, there is a real and tangible legal difference between the two.
-Your rights and entitlements differ in both, along with your financial compensation.
+Your rights and entitlements differ in both, along with your financial

 The law is very specific about definitions for layoffs.
 With extended layoffs, you remain an employee of the business and your employer must continue your employment benefits.
 In addition, they must compensate you substantially for the extended layoff.
 All other layoffs, no matter how they are labelled, are actually terminations, entitling you to termination pay.
 In the most egregious circumstances, some employers skirt the law by cycling their employees through random sham layoffs.
 They make work schedules and income so unpredictable that employees end up quitting in frustration, thereby alleviating the employer from their severance and termination obligations.

 Insolvency Layoffs and Bankruptcy